How a dental splint helped a snorer and OSA sufferer...

 NHS data shows that 147,610 sleep diagnostic tests were carried out last year - compared to 69,919 in 2007-08.
 Sleep tests are more commonly undertaken to diagnose Obstructive Sleep Apnoea (OSA) - the most common sleep disorder, according to the NHS.
-OSA is caused when the muscles and soft tissue in the throat relax, causing a blockage of the airways.
+OSA occurs when the muscles and soft tissue in the throat relax, causing a blockage of the airways.
 The lack of oxygen to the brain causes those with the condition to wake up or have regular interruptions to their sleep.
 Common symptoms include loud snoring or gasping and grunting whilst asleep.

-A local Sheffield MP, Meg Munn, has spent many years of her career lobbying for Westminster to take a serious look at treating more OSA sufferers.
+A local Sheffield MP, Meg Munn has spent many years of her career lobbying for Westminster to take a serious look at treating more OSA sufferers.
 In September 2016, she met Lucinda Roberts and Tamara Sandoul from the British Lung Foundation who presented a new report on the health economics of Obstructive Sleep Apnoea (OSA).
-The report shows that treating OSA can generate direct health benefits to patients, and reduce costs incurred by the NHS, in comparison with not treating the condition.
+The report showed that treating OSA can generate direct health benefits to patients, and reduce costs incurred by the NHS, in comparison with not treating the condition.

-"It's embarrassing to be at work and have your colleagues wake you up because they can hear you snoring.
+Josie Beatson, from Sheffield, reported to the BBC that before receiving treatment for her sleep apnoea, the condition had a terrible impact on her life.
+She said: "It's embarrassing to be at work and have your colleagues wake you up because they can hear you snoring.
 The condition turned me into a recluse.
 I was so exhausted all the time that I didn't want to socialise, and, because of my loud snoring, I was too embarrassed to go and sleep at anyone else's house."

 THE FACTS ABOUT OSA & SLEEP TESTING